2. Support tickets

 You just want to play with or evaluate.

-Is no longer supported by developers (Python 2 is an example).
+Is no longer supported by developers (Python 2).

 Even with those constraints, we are not shy about taking on complicated, time-consuming installs with many dependencies.
 Part of our value add to UCI is to handle as much of this as possible.
 We strive to say “yes” to software requests, but sometimes do have to say “no.”